aravinda-1402/Federated-Learning-for-30-days/README.md

 ## 🎯 Potential Final Project Ideas

-Choose a solid AI/ML-focused FL project that showcases your understanding:
 1. **Adversarial Robustness in FL**:
    - Simulate and defend against gradient inversion or backdoor attacks.
 2. **Personalized FL for Non-IID Data**: